MikaPS/GardenSimulator2023/README.md

 ## Reflection

 We added more feedback to the player, specifically a way to know which plants they need to collect to finish a level.
-The buttons for the plants available are also updated in each level based on the plants available.
-The most recent requirements did not change a lot in the design perspective, but we had to change a bit of our code and the way we load assets into the game to make sure everything would show up in a mobile application as well.
-We had trouble making the game installable using vite, so we also experiemented by changing the vite tool in order to build and run the game.
-Ultimatley, we decided that it would be too much work to change the build mechanic for the game, and we discoved the Vite PWA plug in that greatly helped us finish the requirement.
-Overall, we had some up and downs with the tools for these requirements, but we were able to use our original materials to complete all of the assignment.
+The buttons for the plants available are also updated at each level based on the plants available.
+So, only sunflowers are available at level 1, while apple trees are added at level 2.
+The most recent requirements did not change a lot from the design perspective, but we had to change a bit of our code and the way we load assets into the game to make sure everything would show up in a mobile application as well.
+We had trouble making the game installable using Vite, so we experimented by changing the Vite tool in order to build and run the game.
+Ultimately, we decided that it would be too much work to change the build mechanic for the game, and we discovered the Vite PWA plug-in that greatly helped us finish the requirement.
+Overall, we had some ups and downs with the tools for these requirements, but we were able to use our original materials to complete all of the assignments.

 # F2 Requirements:

 ### External DSL for Scenario Design

-We are using YAML external DSL to set up our scenrios.
+We are using YAML external DSL to set up our scenarios.
 We have three levels (level 1, 2, 3), each defining the available plants in the level and the winning conditions.
 We chose to use YAML over JSON because it was easier to read and edit, which allowed us to maneuver through the file and test things as needed.

 ```YAML
 0: